|

 4. Hidden Brussels: The Comic Book Museum

-While on the topic of comic books, they also have a dedicated comic strip centre with a comic book museum.
-It’s a bit of a walk to get to from Grand Place, but nothing you can’t handle and in my mind is one of the top places to visit in Brussels.
+While on the topic of comic books, Brussels also have a dedicated comic strip centre with a Comic Book Museum.
+In my mind, this is one of the top places to visit in Brussels.
+It’s well worth a trip if you want to learn about an integral part of Brussels culture – comic books.

 The Comic Book Museum delves into the history and the process it takes to make a comic book.
 It also gives you a much-needed background on Brussel’s most relevant comic book authors: Hergé (TinTin) and Peyo (Smurfs).